 We have never paid and do not intend to pay cash dividends on our ordinary shares in the foreseeable future.
-While we may engage from time to time in "buy-back" programs of our shares, our policy is to retain earnings and other cash resources to continue the development and expansion of our business.
+In recent years and specifically in the past six consecutive years, our Board of Directors has approved "buy-back" programs of our shares, which we implement based on market conditions, share price, trading volume and other factors.
+Otherwise, our policy is to retain earnings and other cash resources to continue the development and expansion of our business.
 Any future dividend policy will be determined by our Board of Directors and will be based upon conditions then existing, including our results of operations, financial condition, current and anticipated cash needs, contractual restrictions and other conditions.
-See also Item 10B "- Dividend and Liquidation Rights."
+See also Item 10B "-Dividend and Liquidation Rights."